-Timer/Counter Oscillator

-For AVR microcontrollers with Timer/Counter Oscillator pins (TOSC1 and TOSC2), the crystal is connected directly between the pins.
-No external capacitors are needed.
+- Timer/CounterFor AVR microcontrollers with Timer/Counter Oscillator pins (TOSC1 and TOSC2), the crystal is connected directly between the pins.
+By programming the CKOPT Fuse, the user can enable internal capacitors on XTAL1 and XTAL2, thereby removing the need for external capacitors.
 The Oscillator is optimized for use with a 32.768 kHz watch crystal.
-Applying an external clock source to TOSC1 is not recommended.
+Applying an external clock source to TOSC1 is not recommended. - Note: The Timer/Counter Oscillator uses the same type of crystal oscillator as Low-Frequency Oscillator and the internal capacitors have the same nominal value of 36 pF.